- The Ministry

-Beyond that, Turkey is obliged within the framework of its accession course to meet basic international and European obligations with regard to respect for minority rights and religious freedoms.
-Greece emphasizes the importance of Turkey’s respecting the internationally recognized rights of the Greek minority and the religious freedom of the Ecumenical Patriarchate.
+Beyond that, on the course of its accession negotiations, Turkey should meet international and European standards with regard to minority rights and religious freedom.
+Greece lays emphasis on the respect by Turkey of the internationally recognized rights of the Greek minority and the religious freedom of the Ecumenical Patriarchate.

-Greek-Turkish relations are an important parameter not only in the relations between the two countries, but also in the development and stability of the wider region of Southeastern Europe and Eastern Mediterranean.
+Improving Greek-Turkish relations is an important factor with regard not only to the relations between the two countries, but also with regard to the development and stability of the wider region of Southeastern Europe and Eastern Mediterranean.
 Greece upholds the importance of good neighborly relations –a full-fledged Copenhagen criterion– and spares no effort in their establishment.

 Greece aspires to turn the Greece-Turkey relationship to a cooperative one, instead of creating tension, and this is why Greece calls on Turkey to come forth with willingness and constructive spirit for the complete normalization of this relation.
 After all, this is appropriate for neighbouring countries.